 ManaBadi was launched in 2007 by SiliconAndhra, with the objective of teaching Telugu to the children of the diaspora.
 Today, ManaBadi has 10,000+ students and 2500 volunteers across 35 states in the US as well as 12 nations across the globe.

 ManaBadi conducts weekly classes for students where they learn to read, write, understand and speak Telugu.
 Additionally, ManaBadi creates avenues for students to learn Telugu through extra-curricular activities like cultural performance shows, radio programs, games competitions, picnics, health meets etc. where they meet and interact with other Telugu people.

-As part of such activities, ManaBadi conducts Run4Telugu to create awareness about the important of health and fitness among Telugus, while creating opportunities for people in the community to know about ManaBadi and its activities, so we can spread the wealth of our language to more and more Telugus.
+As part of such activities, ManaBadi conducts Run4Telugu to create awareness about the important of health and fitness among Telugus, while creating opportunities for people in the community to know about ManaBadi and its activities (including Telugu language and culture), so we can spread the wealth of our language to more and more Telugus.
 To learn more about ManaBadi and its activities, visit: https://manabadi.siliconandhra.org/